 NOTE: Candidates are encouraged to schedule the Praxis Principles of Learning and Teaching (PLT) after the completion of the Classroom Management Course.

 Certification-Only Program-Alternative Path to Certification

 Admission into the Program

 As a candidate in the Certification-Only Program-Alternative Path to Certfication, you are required to pass all of the following Praxis tests prior to being accepted into the program:

-- the Praxis Core Academic Skills for Educators: Reading, Writing, and Mathematics or meet one of the Praxis exclusion eligibility requirements by passing the ACT with a composite score of 22 or higher OR pass the SAT with a score of 1030 or higher
+- the Praxis Core Academic Skills for Educators: Reading Test, Writing Test, and Mathematics Test or meet one of the Praxis exclusion eligibility requirements by passing the ACT with a composite score of 22 or higher OR SAT (New SAT) combined verbal and math score of 1100 or higher.

 - the subject-specific Praxis Content Knowledge for your certification area.

-Registering for an Academic Internship or Teacher Internship
+Registering for an Academic Internship or Teacher Residency